-Mika Kaurismäki’s upcoming film Master Cheng brings beloved Finnish actors and top-notch Chinese stars together in Lapland for the Finnish-Chinese co-produced feature film.
+Mika Kaurismäki’s film Master Cheng brings beloved Finnish actors and top-notch Chinese stars together in Lapland for the Finnish-Chinese co-produced feature film.

 The sign atop the roadside building proclaims it Sirkka’s Bar.
-From the outside, it looks like any other small shopping outlet in northern Finland, a combination of service station, restaurant and bar.
+From the outside, it looks like any other small shopping outlet in northern Finland, a combination of the service station, restaurant and bar.
 But on the inside, international movie stars and a world-famous director are putting together something big.

 Producer and director Mika Kaurismäki (The Girl King, Road North, Mama Africa, L.A.
 Without a Map) is telling the story of Master Cheng, a Finnish-Chinese co-production.
 The story follows a Chinese master chef (Chu Pak Hong) who moves to a small village in Lapland with his son (Lucas Hsuan).
 The film also stars beloved Finnish actors Anna-Maija Tuokko in the leading female role, and Kari Väänänen and Vesa-Matti Loiri in supporting roles, among others.